lopezdsr/sql-query/sqlref/sql_reference.template.md

 Since interval clauses can get quite long, especially if days, hours, minutes, and seconds are involved, it is possible to use an abbreviated syntax by specifying a format `STRING` and by using the `TO` keyword.

 The format `STRING` can be used to specify the following time intervals:
-* `YEAR TO MONTH` interval by using a format string complying with `signYEAR-MONTH` with the following:
+* `YEAR TO MONTH` interval by using a format string that complies with `signYEAR-MONTH` with the following:
     * `sign`: optional `+` or `-` sign
     * `YEAR`: number of years
     * `MONTH`: number of months
-* `DAY TO SECOND` interval by using a format string complying with `signDAY HOUR:MINUTE:SECOND` with the following:
+* `DAY TO SECOND` interval by using a format string that complies with `signDAY HOUR:MINUTE:SECOND` with the following:
     * `sign`: optional `+` or `-` sign
     * `DAY`: number of days
     * `HOUR`: number of hours